=Revamped: November 7, 2015= My new notes are in bold

 "Well, Leoht couldn't have carried Kirin all the way out here by himself, and his healing fires are for physical wounds only...please, Grandpa, Drizzt is innocent!"

 Drizzt's lavender eyes focused then upon the grass beneath them.
 But strangely, he felt no anger.
 Only determination.
-Those purple eyes then refocused on Long Ha, strong as ever, ready to prove his point.
+Those purple eyes then refocused on Lông Hà, strong as ever, ready to prove his point.
 "I accept that I have broken your rule.
 But it was on behalf of a child."
 His gaze never wavered.
-"I could not stand to see her die, and could not bear seeing her so deep in pain when she thought she had killed a man..."
+"I could not stand still knowing she was wounded, and I could not bear seeing her so deep in pain when she thought she had killed a man..."

 "You mean, her magic hurt somebody?"
 Val asked.